deep-research/victorslibrary-gridsome/content/soul-loss-in-the-midst-of-an-endless-winter.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This is a song that explores the inner workings of twisted mind.
+  This is a song that explores the inner workings of twisted mind.

 recordings:
   - title: Soul Loss in the Midst of an Endless Winter